rust-lang/book/nostarch/chapter06.md

 In this chapter we’ll look at *enumerations*, also referred to as *enums*.
 Enums allow you to define a type by enumerating its possible values.
 First, we’ll define and use an enum to show how an enum can encode meaning along with data.
-Next, we’ll explore a particularly useful enum called `Option`, which expresses that a value can be either something or nothing.
+Next, we’ll explore a particularly useful enum, called `Option`, which expresses that a value can be either something or nothing.
 Then we’ll look at how pattern matching in the `match` expression makes it easy to run different code for different values of an enum.
 Finally, we’ll cover how the `if let`